© M1 Safety Certificates All rights reserved 2019

 There are Mobile Safety Certificates available in Queensland that allows the accredited examiner to travel to the location of the vehicle and conduct a Safety Certificate Inspection.

 One of the sections of the Safety Certificate Inspection is a Road Test.
 This road test cannot be performed without CTP insurance.
-If the vehicle has been out of its registration for more than 30 days then the vehicle must have this insurance taken out on it before the examiner arrives.
+If the vehicle has been out of its registration for more than 30 days.
+The vehicle must have this insurance taken out on it before the examiner arrives.

 If there are any defects with the vehicle the vehicle will need to be towed to a workshop to have the repairs carried out by a mechanic.
 The repairs need to completed within 14 days of the first inspection.
 This is the time set by the Transport Department.
 If this time expires, the Safety Certificate is cancelled and the process will need to be started again from the beginning.